 I made this video tutorial for you of my painting process.
 If you are more of a step-by-step written detailed tutorial, just scroll down a little bit and keep reading.

 Firstly, let’s avoid splinters from getting into our fingers.
-Sand all the edges.
+Sand all the edges (I used 150-grit).
 Only the edges because we don’t want the surface of our board to get too soft.

 Once the edges are done, let’s enhance the whitening effects of dry brushing by opening the wood pores with the brass-bristle scrub brush before applying it.